MohsenTamtaji/PyEfield/README.md

 *****************************************************
 In order to calculate the HOMO-LUMO energy levels and jablonski diagram for MB, RB, or TPP photosensitizers in the presence of E (eV):

-1- Clone the MLTDDFT-Copy file
+1- Clone the MLTDDFT file

-2- Open **PyTDDFT.py** in your PyCharm, Spider, or other Python environments, define **E** and the name of photosensitizer, and run the code.
-Please note that **MB** stands for Methylene Blue, **RB** stands for Rose Bengal, and **TPP** stands for Tetraphenylporphyrine.
+2- Open **PyTDDFTMB.py** in your PyCharm, Spider, or other Python environments, define the location of your files and also **E** in Volt/Angstrom (V/Å).
+The range of **E** is in +- 0.271 V/Å.

 The program will print the HOMO, LUMO energies.
-It alos calculates T1, S1, and ISC energies.
+It alos calculates S1, S2, T1, T2, T3, T4, T5, and ISC energies.
 Please see the following picture:

 ![Jablonski](https://github.com/MohsenTamtaji/PyEfield/blob/380ec7bf353f8f6db75d95336091d06f9650a583/MLTDDFT/Jablonski1.png)